CODEheures/laravelUtils/README.md

 ---------------------------------------------------------------------------------------

 Installation of middlawares allow you to use config('runtime.ip'), config('runtime.locale') & config('runtime.currency')
-all over the application controllers ans views
+all over the application controllers ans views.

+config('runtime.locale') & config('runtime.currency') can be saved and read in User attribute 'locale' & 'currency'

 ````php
 config('runtime.ip') //your public Ip or fallback ip (see above PHP Tool: Get valid public IP)